SirUli/Grill-Temperature-ESP8266-MAX6675/Readme.md

----
-title: Grill sensor with the ESP-01 and the MAX6675 Sensor
+# Grill sensor with the ESP-01 and the MAX6675 Sensor
----
 ## Disclaimer
 Copyright (c) 2016, Uli Wolf (https://wolf-u.li)
 All rights reserved.